The Importance of Self Care in a Healthy Happy Life.

 Self care is not a luxury it is an essential, continuous investment in your well being.
 Anything but selfish or indulgent, it is a basic act of self-respect that enables you to live with energy, clarity, and purpose.
 By taking care of your body, respecting your emotions, stimulating your mind, caring for your relationships, and nourishing your spirit, you build a balanced life based on resilience and joy.

 In a world that sometimes encourages burnout and relentless productivity, the selection of self care is an act of revolution.
-It's a message that you are important, that your well being and joy are important enough to guard, and that your best self is the one that is nurtured and whole on the inside and out.
-Self care isn't about escape; it's about coming back to yourself, day by day, with purpose and love.
+It is a message that you are important, that your well being and joy are important enough to guard, and that your best self is the one that is nurtured and whole on the inside and out.
+Self care is not about escape.
+It is about coming back to yourself, day by day, with purpose and love.